KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 single/double precision with the :ref:`double-cmd` command.
 We recommend using double-precision in order to avoid integrator errors caused by roundoff or underflow/overflow.

-We will now look at the following :ref:`kpp-commands` in the :file:`small_strato.kpp` definition file:

 .. _example-integrator-rosenbrock: